Have you ever left a website because it was difficult to use?

 Simplify the navigation

 Ease of navigation is arguably the most important aspect of usability, especially for ecommerce businesses.
-Your homepage is important, but ultimately, users will need to navigate to other landing pages in order to convert.
+Simplifying your navigational elements not only makes for clean design, but it also helps direct your visitors to landing pages in order to convert.

-How does a user get from point A to point B?
+How does a user get from the homepage to checkout?
 How long does it take?
 How many clicks do they need to make?

 These are all factors that need to be taken into consideration.
 Look at the top 10 reasons for shopping cart abandonment.